littleosbook/aenix/doc/book/paging.md

 invlpg [0]
 ~~~

-- "Temporarily map in pages" (should be in chapter on PFA)

 ## Higher-half kernel

 When GRUB loads our kernel into memory, it places the kernel at the physical
 memory starting at 1MB.
 With identity mapping, this is also the virtual address
 of the kernel.

-### Does it matter at which virtual address the kernel is placed?
+### The reason to not identity map the kernel

-Yes, it does.
-If the kernel is placed at the beginning of the virtual address -
+If the kernel is placed at the beginning of the virtual address - that is, the
-that is, the virtual address `0x00000000` to `"size of kernel"` will map to the
+virtual address `0x00000000` to `"size of kernel"` will map to the location of
-location of the kernel in memory - there will be issues when linking the user
+the kernel in memory - there will be issues when linking the user mode process
-mode process code.
-Normally, during linking, the linker assumes that the code
+code.
+Normally, during linking, the linker assumes that the code will be loaded
-will be loaded into the memory position `0x00000000`.
-Therefore, when resolving
+into the memory position `0x00000000`.
+Therefore, when resolving absolute
-absolute references, `0x00000000` will be the base address for calculating the
+references, `0x00000000` will be the base address for calculating the exact
-exact position.
+position.
 But if the kernel is mapped onto the virtual address space
 (`0x00000000`, `"size of kernel"`), the user mode process cannot be loaded at
 virtual address `0x00000000` - it must be placed somewhere else.
 Therefore, the
 assumption from the linker that the user mode process is loaded into memory at